flux-mitter/DigitalPulse/README.md

 Steps to execute project

-1. Take a pull of the codebase from github.
+1. Take a clone of the codebase from github.
-2. Build the project to download thee maven dependencies for the project.
+2. Build the project to download the Maven dependencies for the project.
-3. Execute the runner.TestRunner.java file under src/test/java/runner file to execute the existing feature files.@Sanity and @Regression tags are used in the CucumberRunner.java file.
+3. Execute the TestRunner.java file as JUnit under src/test/java/runner file to execute the existing feature files.@Sanity and @Regression tags are used in the TestRunner.java file.
-4. Check the test-output folder report
+4. Check the test-output folder report.

 Please note : Last execution is uploaded in repository target/cucumber-html-report/index.html